psancheg/portfolio/README.md

 # Software engineer

 ## Education
-- Master's degree computer graphics, games and virtual reality, University Rey Juan Carlos (2018)
+- Master's degree computer graphics, games and virtual reality, Universidad Rey Juan Carlos (2018)
-- Computer Science degree, University Carlos III de Madrid (2016)
+- Computer Science degree, Universidad Carlos III de Madrid (2016)
 ## Work Experience
 ### Research engineer at SEDDI (02-2018, 05-2024)
 Focused on the research and implementation of several systems to obtain and process parametric avatars from different types of inputs.